- What exactly does your Free Shopping Cart do?

-The Cart7 Technologies Search Engine Friendly Shopping Cart is an online web store builder that makes it easy to display your catalog if items for sale on your web site.
+The Precision Web Shopping Cart is an online web store application that makes it easy to display your catalog if items for sale on your web site in a search engine friendly way.
 You can easily have online storefronts of up to 25,000 items.
 To view a simple demo click here.
 To test the administration demo click here.

 1. First you will have to get an Precision Web Hosting account which gives you access to our “Precision Cart” Shopping Cart.